bibliotechy/ikaria/src/articles/dangerous-gifts-iridescent-visions.md

 creates the space for us to come together around our pain while building a world that reflects the gorgeous alternative visions that so many of us harbor in our dangerously gifted minds.

-[^1]:
-    This phrase was coined by Gloria Mitchell, Ph.D., a practicing clinical psychologist and the author’s tremendously perceptive and exceptionally supportive mother.

 ## Sources